dhutapratama/docs/validation.md

 <a name="rule-active-url"></a>
 #### active_url

-The field under validation must have a valid A or AAAA record according to the `dns_get_record` PHP function.
-The hostname of the provided URL is extracted using the `parse_url` PHP function before being passed to `dns_get_record`.
+The field under validation must have a valid A or AAAA record according to the `dns_get_record` GO function.
+The hostname of the provided URL is extracted using the `parse_url` GO function before being passed to `dns_get_record`.

 <a name="rule-after"></a>
 #### after:_date_

 The field under validation must be a value after a given date.
-The dates will be passed into the `strtotime` PHP function in order to be converted to a valid `DateTime` instance:
+The dates will be passed into the `strtotime` GO function in order to be converted to a valid `DateTime` instance:

     'start_date' => 'required|date|after:tomorrow'